Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 Surprisingly, Asana has 40% of its revenue from sales and 60% from self-service.
 Like us at Userpilot, they follow a more transactional model and try to accommodate both types of buyers.

-It makes more sense to have this combination until you figure out what most of your customers prefer or continue to offer a healthy mix.
+It makes more sense to have this combination until you figure out what most of your customers prefer, or continue to offer a healthy mix.

 At Userpilot, we have always had the demo sales model because we are a more mid-market solution with a more complex product.
 It’s not a UX issue – it’s simply that digital adoption platforms like ours consist of several products catering to very different use cases.
 And having a Chrome extension running on our users’ products did not exactly help make the onboarding easier.
-But once customers did onboard with the help of a Customer Success Manager – boy, did we see those activation rates increase!
+But once customers were onboard with the help of a Customer Success Manager – boy, did we see those activation rates increase!

 We ran an experiment (and recently brought it back) when we had developed the UX for a free-trial offering.